gordonpn/gordonpn/README.md

 <details>
   <summary>Personal Roadmap</summary>

-- Observability in applications
-- Orchestration with Kubernetes
-- Anything AWS
+- Serverless with AWS
-- gRPC
+- gRPC and messages queues
+- Infrastructure provisioning and configuration management
 - More pipelines, more system design, more architecture!

 </details>